Last updated on May 9th, 2023.

 Known locally as ‘the ship that never sailed’, Blackness Castle was built for the Crichton family in the late 14th century, first as a tower house and then extended into the fortification we see today.

 Blackness Castle, on the other hand, has a triangular-shaped front so that any cannon fire aimed at it would likely ricochet off instead of taking the full force of the impact.
-Genius engineering considering it was designed nearly 600 years ago.
+Inspired engineering, considering it was designed nearly 600 years ago.

-We first see this imposing fortress in Outlander season 1 where it was used to represent Fort William, and if you’ve seen the show you’ll no doubt remember the gory scene where Black Jack Randall lashes Jamie Fraser virtually to death, maniacally ripping shreds of skin off the Highlander’s back.
+We first see this imposing fortress in Outlander season 1, where it was used to represent Fort William, and if you’ve seen the show you’ll no doubt remember the gory scene where Black Jack Randall lashes Jamie Fraser virtually to death, maniacally ripping shreds of skin off the Highlander’s back.
+This scene was shot in the castle’s courtyard which is open to the public, though it’s not suitable for wheelchair access.

 Linlithgow Palace